thegands/portfolio-source/_posts/blog/2016-03-17-sinatra-project.md

 As the site is, no matter how many topics are posted on the site, they are all displayed on one page.
 This isn't a problem when there are only a handful of topics but it will be troublesome when there are hundreds of topics.
 Pagination is definitely a much needed feature but I think I might wait until I know how to make an infinite scrolling page with AJAX or similar to add that feature.

 There is also a search bar I lazily left in the Toast-It navbar that does not do anything at all, it is not even connected to a form.
-Ideally my app will have a simple search feature to display sorted results keyword searches.
+Ideally my app will have a simple search feature to display the sorted results of a keyword search.

 I could keep going with Toast-It's current shortcomings but it seems like the more I write, the more things I think of!
 The site was a ton of fun to work on though so I'm looking forward to making these improvements and more in the future!